-When the IRQ pin is configured to detect rising edges, an optional pulldown resistor is available rather than a pullup resistor.
 BIH and BIL instructions may be used to detect the level on the IRQ pin when the pin is configured to act as the IRQ input.

-The voltage measured on the pulled up IRQ pin may be as low as $V{DD}-0.7$ V. The internal gates connected to this pin are pulled all the way to V{DD} .
-All other pins with enabled pullup resistors will have an unloaded measurement of V{DD} .
+- The voltage measured on the pulled up IRQ pin may be as low as V{DD}-0.7 V. The internal gates connected to this pin are pulled all the way to V{DD}.
+All other pins with the enabled pullup resistor will have an unloaded measurement of V{DD}. - When enabling the IRQ pin for use, the IRQF will be set, and should be cleared prior to enabling the interrupt.
+When configuring the pin for falling edge and level sensitivity in a 5V system, it is necessary to wait at least 6 cycles between clearing the flag and enabling the interrupt.